Hi, this is Ankit. Well, I am a dropper. Here I am sharing why I took the decision to drop a year for JEE, and whether I reached my goal or not.

-But I and everyone related to me believed that I can perform better.
+But I and everyone related to me believed that I could perform better.
 I myself knew that this is not the best I can give.
 So there were two options in front of me,

-- Either go with it, not drop and for rest of my life just regret that I would have been in XYZ NIT/IIT if…..
+- Either go with it, not drop and for the rest of my life just regret that I would have been in XYZ NIT/IIT if…..

 - Or I can stop for a moment, drop and try to give my best.

-After thinking a lot, I chose second way.
+After thinking a lot, I chose a second way.
 I dropped but it was a partial drop.
 I got enrolled in BHU Physics Honours course as my AIR was 57 in its entrance exam.
 I didn’t attend any coaching or you can say I didn’t have time to do so.
 Having attendance of around 85% in BHU, I kept on preparing for JEE as well.

 There were some days when I was just about to give up.
-I thought its impossible to attend 9-5 classes and simultaneously prepare for JEE.
+I thought it’s impossible to attend 9-5 classes and simultaneously prepare for JEE.
 I agree that some days were very depressing.
 But one thing I always kept in mind, I will try at least, even if I fail.

 Then came November 1, 2014.
-I appeared for KVPY SB stream exam with very little hope of even scoring 20% in it.
-But I tried and after two days when I matched my answers with official key …. woahh! ….
-I got 63.5% score in it (AIR 22).
+I appeared for the KVPY SB stream exam with very little hope of even scoring 20% in it.
+But I tried and after two days when I matched my answers with the official key …. woahh! ….
+I got a 63.5% score in it (AIR 22).
 This made me realise that yes I am on the right track.
 I studied with more enthusiasm now.
 I planned my studies now.